 Dennis Muraguri | Kenya

-Born in 1980, Naivasha Kenya, lives and works in Nairobi, Kenya.
+Dennis Muraguri was born in 1980 in Naivasha, Kenya and currently lives and works in Nairobi, Kenya.

-Dennis Muraguri is a Nairobi-based multidisciplinary artist whose practice spans the mediums of printmaking, sculpture, video and installation in varying combinations.
-Muraguri has been gaining recognition for his imagery of matatus – privately owned vans and mini-buses that are the main mode of public transportation in Kenya – and the culture that has developed around them in his work.
-Muraguri’s woodcut prints reference both Nairobi’s urban culture and international popular culture using of graffiti, music and politics depicted on these real life matatus.
+Dennis is a multidisciplinary artist who works with a variety of mediums such as printmaking, sculpture, video and installation in varying combinations.
+Muraguri has been gaining recognition for his imagery of matatus – privately owned vans and minibuses that are the main public transportation in Kenya – and the culture that has developed around them in his work.
+Muraguri’s woodcut prints reference both Nairobi’s urban culture and international popular culture using graffiti, music and politics depicted on these real life matatus.